 - MVP Global Summit 2014

-- And an incalculable number of internal training events in DevScope were we address all kind of topics like VisualStudio Data Tools, Upgrade to SharePoint 2013, Azure ML (Machine Learning), SharePoint Apps, Tools for x-platform development, Twitter Bootstrap, SQL 2014 Power Tools, productivity tips and so on.
+- An incalculable number of internal training events in DevScope were where we addressed all kinds of topics like VisualStudio Data Tools, Upgrade to SharePoint 2013, Azure ML (Machine Learning), SharePoint Apps, Tools for x-platform development, Twitter Bootstrap, SQL 2014 Power Tools, productivity tips, and so on.

 - And more